GianptDev/between-api-minetest/docs/tween.md

 This method will create a new Tween object.

-- *method* is the interpolation function to use, see [BeTweenApi.interpolation](interpolation.md) for functions to use.
+- *interpolation* is the interpolation function to use, see [BeTweenApi.interpolation](interpolation.md) for functions to use.
 You can define a custom function here too, make sure it ask for 3 argouments.

 - *movement* a list that contain the start position and the destination of the interpolation, the third argoument is a boolean and specify if the interpolation should mirror.